 This application is for approval as a CRR Account Holder by the Electric Reliability Council of Texas Inc. (ERCOT) in accordance with the ERCOT Protocols.
 Information may be inserted electronically to expand the reply spaces as necessary.
-ERCOT will accept the completed, executed application via email to MPRegistration@ercot.com (.pdf version), via facsimile to (512) 225-7079, or via mail to Market Participant Registration, 8000 Metropolis Drive (Building E), Suite 100, Austin, Texas 78744.
-In addition to the application, ERCOT must receive an application fee in the amount of $500 via check or wire transfer.
+ERCOT will accept the completed, executed application via email to MPRegistration@ercot.com (.pdf version).
+In addition to the application, ERCOT must receive an application fee in the amount of $500 via Electronic Fund Transfer (wire or ACH).
+ERCOT must also receive a background check fee in the amount of $350 per Principal via Electronic Fund Transfer (wire or ACH) and applicant’s Principals must each complete a background check.
+All payments should reference the applicant’s name and DUNS # in the remarks.
 If you need assistance filling out this form, or if you have any questions, please call (512) 248-3900.

 This application must be signed by the Authorized Representative, Backup Authorized Representative or an Officer of the company listed herein, as appropriate.
 ERCOT may request additional information as reasonably necessary to support operations under the ERCOT Protocols.